Erwin Griswold: Later years

 In 1985, at a ceremony commemorating the 50th Anniversary of the United States Supreme Court Building, Griswold gave a speech in which he compared the work Ruth Bader Ginsburg had done for women's rights to that which Charles Hamilton Houston and Thurgood Marshall had done for the civil rights of racial minorities.
 Griswold was on President Jimmy Carter's selection committee for the District of Columbia Circuit which recommended Ginsburg to sit on the United States Court of Appeals there.
 It was this speech which was used by Martin Ginsburg and New York Senator Daniel Patrick Moynihan to first lobby President Bill Clinton for the nomination of then-Judge Ruth Bader Ginsburg to the United States Supreme Court, and later the United States Senate to confirm Justice Ginsburg.

 Together with William H. Brown III and on behalf of the Lawyers' Committee for Civil Rights Under Law, Griswold testified against the confirmation of Clarence Thomas based on then-Judge Thomas' then-lack of judicial experience and his frequent reference to the legal theory of natural law.
 Their testimony took place on September 17, 1991, some 24 days before Anita Hill was called to testify in the Thomas nomination hearings.

 Griswold's memoirs were published in 1992 under the title Ould Fields, New Corne: The Personal Memoirs of a Twentieth Century Lawyer.

 Erwin Griswold died on November 19, 1994, in Boston, at the age of 90.
 He was survived at the time of his death by his wife of 62 years, Harriet Allena Ford (died 1999), two children, five grandchildren, and one great-grandchild.

+Griswold has no relation to Colorado Secretary of State Jena Griswold.